Ranking

 Fit algorithm to data.

-fit_predict(*args, **kwargs) numpy.ndarray
+fit_predict(*args, **kwargs) ndarray

 Fit algorithm to data and return the scores.
 Same parameters as the fit method.